 For babies and young children, it’s a good idea to give your child some time each day to spend quietly playing or resting, apart from sleep time.

-Your school-age child will probably benefit most from one or two extracurricular activities that she’s really interested in.
+Your school-age child will probably benefit most from one or two extracurricular activities that he’s really interested in.
 Sport, music and other clubs can be a fantastic way to develop skills, make new friends and pursue interests.
-But too much time spent on organised after-school activities might mean your child misses out on time to relax and entertain herself.
+But too much time spent on organised after-school activities might mean your child misses out on time to relax and entertain himself.

-Giving your child the chance to explore his environment and spend time in quiet activities is part of good parenting.
 The ability to occupy yourself is an important life skill.
-By encouraging it, you help your child on his journey towards becoming an independent adult.
+By encouraging it, you help your child on her journey towards becoming an independent adult.